Ironhack-Data-0621-Remote/GitHub_Basics/1- Intro to Git and GitHub.md

 - **3. Terminology**

-repository | repo : storage location for a software package ("a folder with git monitoring") untracked : a file or directory not monitored by git, does not belong to the repo tracked : a file git was instructed to monitor (through the add command.) commit : a point on the temporal line of a repository.
+- **Repository or repo** : storage location for a software package ("a folder with git monitoring")
+- **Untracked** : a file or directory not monitored by git, does not belong to the repo tracked : a file git was instructed to monitor (through the add command.)

+- **Commit** : a point on the temporal line of a repository.
 A "snapshot" of all the changes we "made official", or the last state of staged files before we commited.
 Every commit has a unique id and must have a commit message.
-The more descriptive the message, the better. local repo : A repository of code on the computer you are currently using remote : A repository on a different machine (e.g.: Github) forking a repo : creating an alternative timeline for a repo, usually someones repo we want to have a copy of our own. cloning a repo : making a local copy of a remote repo push : sending the changes from local repo to a remote. pull : bringing changes of a remote repo to a local one .gitignore : text file with files/folders we do not want git to track or ask about.
+The more descriptive the message, the better.

+- **Local repo** : a repository of code on the computer you are currently using

+- **Remote** : a repository on a different machine (e.g.: Github)

+- **Forking a repo** : creating an alternative timeline for a repo, usually someones repo we want to have a copy of our own. cloning a repo : making a local copy of a remote repo.
-e.g.:

-logo.jpg # git ignores file with specific name

-develop_test/ # git ignores directory with specific name and all it's content.
-Mind the / after the name.

-*.jpg # git ignores all files with given extension

-branch : the different timelines of a repository.
-It allows for parallel development. merge : joining the changes of a branch into another.
-It is the opposite of forking, instead of separating, it unites two "timelines" pull request : the act of asking the owner of a repository to merge the changes on your fork/branch.
-It is literally the request for him to pull your changes.
-Commands¶
+- **Push** : sending the changes from local repo to a remote.

+- **Pull** : bringing changes of a remote repo to a local one.

+- **.gitignore** : text file with files/folders we do not want git to track or ask about.